-Our approach in respect of external borrowings involved reading existing contracts, procedures to validate maturity and issuance of bonds during the year, and ensuring covenant compliance.
+Our approach in respect of external borrowings involved reading existing contracts, procedures to validate maturity of borrowings and ensuring covenant compliance.

-Through reading board minutes, discussions with management and obtaining confirmations we verified that the only new debt arrangements entered into during the year related to the issuance of a \leqslant 600 million Eurobond.
+Through reading board minutes, discussions with management and obtaining confirmations we verified that there were no new debt arrangements entered into during the year.